 Polysomnography and other testing — Polysomnography or home sleep apnea testing is indicated in patients with suspected OSA .
 Given the high prevalence of undiagnosed OSA in high-risk groups such as commercial drivers, as well as evidence that treatment of OSA reduces the risk of crashes , there should be a low threshold to obtain testing in these individuals as well as in patients without other obvious causes of excessive sleepiness by history (algorithm 1).
 (See "Clinical presentation and diagnosis of obstructive sleep apnea in adults", section on 'Indications for diagnostic testing'.)

 Additional indications for polysomnography in patients with daytime sleepiness include suspected narcolepsy (a diagnosis suggested by severe daytime sleepiness, cataplexy, sleep paralysis, sleep attacks, and hypnagogic or hypnopompic hallucinations) and clinical suspicion for other sleep-related breathing disorders such as central sleep apnea related to heart failure.
-(See "Approach to the patient with excessive daytime sleepiness", section on 'Additional testing' and "Clinical features and diagnosis of narcolepsy in adults", section on 'Clinical features' and "Clinical features and diagnosis of insomnia", section on 'Additional testing'.)
+(See "Approach to the patient with excessive daytime sleepiness", section on 'Additional testing' and "Clinical features and diagnosis of narcolepsy in adults", section on 'Clinical features' and "Clinical features and diagnosis of insomnia in adults", section on 'Additional testing'.)

 A comprehensive evaluation by a sleep specialist may be appropriate if the diagnosis is not immediately apparent; a host of medical conditions (eg, chronic pain, seizures, and mood disorders) and sleep disorders (eg, insufficient sleep, movement disorders, circadian rhythm abnormalities, and inadequate sleep hygiene, among others) may contribute to sleepiness while driving.
 (See "Approach to the patient with excessive daytime sleepiness".)